|

 17. crave

-have a craving, appetite, or great desire for
+have an appetite or great desire for

 ROSS